jecassis/foo_vis_milk2/README.md

      directxtk_desktop_2019.*\ -> from NuGet, contains the DirectX Tool Kit (DirectXTK) for x86, x64 and ARM64EC.
-     directxtk_desktop_win10.*\ -> from NuGet, the DirectX Tool Kit (DirectXTK) for ARM64. eel2\ -> contains the Nullsoft Expression Evaluator Library (NS-EEL). foobar2000\ -> contains most of the foobar2000 SDK after downloading. component_client\ -> from the foobar2000 SDK, generates the DLL entrypoint function for the component. helpers\ -> from the foobar2000 SDK, constains a library of various helper code for the component. sdk\ -> from the foobar2000 SDK, contains declarations of services and various service-specific helper code.
+     directxtk_desktop_win10.*\ -> from NuGet, the DirectX Tool Kit (DirectXTK) for ARM64. eel2\ -> contains the Nullsoft Expression Evaluator Library (NS-EEL). foobar2000\ -> contains most of the foobar2000 SDK download. component_client\ -> from the foobar2000 SDK, generates the DLL entrypoint function for the component. helpers\ -> from the foobar2000 SDK, constains a library of various helper code for the component. sdk\ -> from the foobar2000 SDK, contains declarations of services and various service-specific helper code.